jbahamon/ctm-frog/Readme.md

 **Frog Squash Da**: D, B, D, F + a/b/c (Standing, must have Grand Dream activated).
 Uses all of your Power.

 Masa&Mune throw a barrage of punches and hits.
 If this move connects, a series of attacks will be unleashed on your opponent.
-Can you guess the reference?
-A clue: WRYYYYY.
+"WRYYYYYYYYY".

 Credits and Acknowledgements